 Genetics and Genomics supports all students considering studying abroad.
 As a Genetics and Genomics major, you can study abroad during almost any term in your college career, including winter or summer, but there are some important factors to consider.
 If you begin your planning early and intentionally, it is possible to study abroad, even for a full semester, and graduate in four years with a genetics and genomics major.
 The information below will help in your planning and conversations with your genetics advisor.
 For more information on the genetics and genomics major, visit the Department of Genetics website.
 To connect with an advisor, visit the Department of Genetics’ Advising Information page.
 Even if you’re not ready to declare the Genetics and Genomics major yet, you are encouraged to meet with the academic advisor to discuss and plan for possible study abroad opportunities in the future.

-To gain background information about study abroad and the various programs available, attend the Study Abroad Fair on campus, visit the Program Search database on the UW Study Abroad website, and/or meet with CALS Study Abroad Advisors.
+To gain background information about study abroad and the various programs available, attend the Study Abroad Fair on campus, visit the Program Search, and/or meet with CALS Study Abroad Advisors.

 To discuss how studying abroad fits within your career or professional goals in relation to the completion of the Genetics and Genomics major, please visit the CALS Career Services webpage to schedule an appointment with a CALS Career Advisor.